Stochastic unravelings for Heisenberg picture and trace-nonpreserving dynamics: Stochastic unravelings in the picture

-For the case $p_T>1$, one cannot {indeed} add an extra event, since the sum of all probabilities is larger than $1$. {Instead, } we include a new process, corresponding to the creation of a new copy in the same state $\psi$.
+For the case $p_T>1$, one cannot {indeed} add an extra event, since $\pdet+p_J$ larger than $1$ and therefore they do not correspond to a proper probability distribution. {Instead, } we include a new process, corresponding to the creation of a new copy in the same state $\psi$.
 Such process happens with probability

 and is statistically independent of the jump or deterministic evolution.
 Accordingly, the probability of not creating a copy is $\pno = 1-\pcopy$.
 Once one has evaluated whether a copy is created or not, the original realization $\psi$ can evolve either via a jump or deterministically, but the corresponding probabilities must be renormalized in order to sum to 1 as